 You will have formal instruction on patient confidentiality through the HIPAA internet course during orientation.
 You will directly observe the professional behavior of the faculty and staff.
 You will be expected to dress and present yourself in a professional manner.
 Part of professionalism is completing assignments on time and being on time for all assigned activities.
-You must be up-to-date on all medical records and surgery logs.
-You will have formal didactic professionalism training during the Basic Humanities Training sponsored by the WVU Department of Surgery.
+You must be up to date on all medical records and surgery logs.